stellar-deprecated/interstellar/docs/developing-mcs-module.md

 export default mod;
 ```

-Module can contain it's own Angular elements like controllers, services, templates etc. They are autoloaded using:
+Module can contain its own Angular elements like controllers, services, templates etc. They are autoloaded using:

 ```js
 app.controllers = require.context("./controllers", true);